This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 This year we obviously spent a bit more, mostly because we wanted to attend a show at the Moulin Rouge.
 Notably, we didn’t spend anything exploring cities like Bordeaux or Saint-Émilion.
 Here’s what the $623.45 entails:

 Free Things to do in Paris

 Above, I mentioned that it is very smart to weave some free things into your itinerary to keep the cost of a trip to France as low as possible.
-Here are some great ideas for ways to see some sights, but spend zero dollars doing so:
+Here are just a few ways to see incredible sights, but spend zero dollars doing so:

 - Take a free Rick Steves walking tour using his Audio Europe App

 - Window shop on the Champs-Élysées

 - Visit Place du Trocadéro for beautiful fountains with Eiffel Tower views in the background

 - Check out the iconic pyramid entrance to the Louvre